maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/index.md

 > speaker notes:
 >
-> To start, create the app using the React builder of your choice.
-For this
+> (Ryan) To start, create the app using the React builder of your choice.
+For
-> example here, we’re using create-react-app and starting off with the
+> this example here, we’re using create-react-app and starting off with the
 > TypeScript template.
 >
 > Next, install calcite-components-react.
 We don’t need to install